kartoza/docker-geoserver/README.md

 docker run -d -p 8600:8080 --name geoserver -e STABLE_EXTENSIONS=charts-plugin,db2-plugin kartoza/geoserver:${VERSION}

 ```
-You can pass any comma-separated extensions as defined in the text file [stable_plugins](https://github.com/kartoza/docker-geoserver/blob/master/build_data/stable_plugins.txt)
+You can pass any comma-separated extensions as defined in [stable_plugins.txt](https://github.com/kartoza/docker-geoserver/blob/master/build_data/stable_plugins.txt)

-**Note**  If the extension you are looking for is not listed in
+**Note**  If an extension is defined in [GeoServer list](https://sourceforge.net/projects/geoserver/files/GeoServer/2.25.1/extensions/)
-`stable_plugins.txt` but is available on the [GeoServer list](https://sourceforge.net/projects/geoserver/files/GeoServer/2.25.1/extensions/)
+but is missing from [stable_plugins.txt](https://github.com/kartoza/docker-geoserver/blob/master/build_data/stable_plugins.txt)
-you can still pass it as an environment variable and it will be downloaded
+you can still pass the env variable referencing that image, and it will be downloaded and activated during container initialisation.
-on container startup.
-This might delay GeoServer startup depending on
-your bandwidth speed.

 ####  Activate community extensions during contain startup